maxbrixner/pyghost/README.md

 - Text-based anonymization and pseudonymization.
 - Replacing text directly in documents using AWS Textract and Pillow.

+>  **_WARNING_** This software uses various techniques to replace personal data with pseudonyms or dummy data.
+However, anonymization and pseudonymization are not foolproof and may not prevent re-identification of individuals.
+The effectiveness of the software depends on various factors, including the completeness and quality of your configuration, the quality of the source data, and the technical sophistication of potential attackers.
+We cannot guarantee the complete anonymity or confidentiality of your data using this software.
+It is your responsibility to assess the risks associated with anonymization or pseudonymization and to take appropriate measures to protect your privacy and the privacy of others.

 ## 1. Installation

 To install pyghost, you can use pip.